COUNTRY MUSIC" BY KEN BURNS FEATURES SEVIERVILLE, TENNESSEE'S OWN DOLLY PARTON

 Make your first stop the Sevier County Courthouse to snap a selfie with the iconic bronze statue of the music maven as a young woman.
 The statue was sculpted by local artist Jim Gray and has adorned Historic Downtown Sevierville for over 30 years.

-In neighboring Pigeon Forge, visit Dollywood which in May opened the largest addition in the park’s history, Wildwood Grove.
+In neighboring Pigeon Forge, visit Dollywood which recently opened the largest addition in the park’s history, Wildwood Grove.
 The $37 million new area was designed specifically for families to enjoy together.
 When the project was announced, Dolly Parton explained, “This area is going to give families a place to explore, play and imagine together—but more importantly—it’s a place where they can spend more time together.”

 For more information contact the Sevierville, Tennessee Chamber of Commerce at 1-888-766-5948 or VisitSevierville.com.